|White, silver, blue, cream, brown, gray, black

 3. Size depends on the size of the Poodle used.

 Maltipoos are bred to be companion dogs, so they often do well in families.
 They are affectionate and usually gentle.
-When puppies can be playful and quite active.
+Puppies can be playful and quite active.
 However, they tend to calm down as they age.
 Some may stay relatively active into adulthood, like their Poodle parent.

 They are well-suited to families with children who like to play as well as snuggle.
 They are usually happy to spend time with their people no matter what they’re doing.